-Tamoxifen is a hormone therapy used to treat breast cancers that are hormone receptor positive (HR+).
-The brand names of tamoxifen are Nolvadex® (tamoxifen) and Soltamox™ (tamoxifen).
-(Soltamox™ is an oral liquid form.)
-Tamoxifen has been available in a generic form since 2006.1
+Tamoxifen is used to treat certain people with breast cancer that is hormone receptor-positive (HR+).
+The brand names of tamoxifen are Nolvadex® and Soltamox™.
+Tamoxifen has also been available in a generic form since 2006.1

 How does tamoxifen work?

+Tamoxifen is an anti-estrogen drug.
 Many breast cancers have estrogen receptors on the surface of their cells.
 Estrogen can connect to these receptors and stimulate the growth of these breast cancers.
-Tamoxifen blocks estrogen and may stop or slow the growth of cancerous cells.2
+Tamoxifen blocks estrogen, which may stop or slow the growth of cancer cells.2

-What are some of the possible side effects of tamoxifen?
+What are the possible side effects of tamoxifen?

-The most common side effects experienced by patients taking tamoxifen include3:
+The most common side effects of tamoxifen include:3,4